jacksonh1/slim_conservation_orthogroup_generation/README.md

 ORTHODB_DATA_DIR=/Users/username/project/data/orthodb/odb11v0/
 ```
 - I have included example files in the `./data/orthoDB_sample_data/` directory as an example.
 These files are from orthoDB version 11.0 and are just subsets of the full files<br>
+- Note: *if you use a different version of orthoDB, you will need to change the file names in `./src/local_env_variables/env_variables.py`.
+File names are hard coded in the `orthoDB_files_object` class*

 ## conda environment